BlakeQuake/Dream-Quest/README.md

 # Dream-Quest
+## Description A Javascript adventure game where users can create their own characters and take them through a quest that features minigames, riddles, and tons of other fun.
+Are you prepared to take the Quest??

 ## Usage
 You must login/signup then choose or create a character then roll a die to move your character, win enough mini games to beat the boss
 ## Installation